 If you don't know your blood type, we will test it during your consultation.
-If your blood group is a Rhesus Negative type and you are more than 10 weeks pregnant, you will be offered an injection of Anti-D.
+If your blood group is a Rhesus Negative type, you will get an injection of Anti-D.

 Anti-D

 Prevents Rhesus sensitisation and prevents problems with future pregnancies.
 We will give you more information if you're Rhesus Negative.